DeepDetect: Learning All-in-One Dense Keypoints: DeepDetect -- Methodology

-Efficient Spatial Pyramid Network (ESPNet) \cite{ref_31} is a light weight model designed for highly efficient pixel-wise prediction tasks such as \enquote{semantic segmentation} on resource-constrained devices.
+ESPNet \cite{ref_31} is a light weight model designed for highly efficient pixel-wise prediction tasks such as \enquote{semantic segmentation} on resource-constrained devices.
 It has encoder-decoder architecture: the encoder captures contextual information through successive convolution and down-sampling layers while the decoder progressively up-samples the feature maps to restore the spatial resolution.
 ESPNet is based on ESP modules which factorize the standard convolutions into point-wise $(1\times1)$ projections followed by spatial pyramids of dilated convolutions \cite{ref_31}.
-These modules also have residual connections that assist in smooth feature propagation through the model.
 ESPNet works on a lower dimensional space due to the point-wise projections, reducing its memory footprint and computational cost.
 Compared to heavy image segmentation models like U-Net \cite{ref_28} and PSPNet \cite{ref_32}, it is upto $180\times$ smaller, $22\times$ faster, and an excellent choice for low complexity tasks \cite{ref_31}.

-In the training stage (see Figure~\ref{fig:fig_3}), ESPNet is trained on the prepared dataset for $100$ epochs with a learning rate of $0.001$ and batch size of $64$, using cosine annealing scheduler for smoother convergence.
+In the training stage (Figure~\ref{fig:fig_3}), ESPNet is trained on the prepared dataset for $100$ epochs with a learning rate of $0.001$ and batch size of $64$, using cosine annealing scheduler for smooth convergence.
 We used Python, OpenCV, and PyTorch \cite{ref_29} for coding.
 The input image size is kept consistent at $3\times480\times480$ for the model and its predicted output mask is re-sized to match the spatial dimensions of the original image.
 Given a target mask $M(I) = y \in \{0, 1\}^{H \times W}$ and model's raw output $z \in \mathbb{R}^{H \times W}$, the BCE loss $L(y, z)$ is described as:

 where $\sigma$ is the sigmoid function and $N = H \times W$ represents the total number of pixels in the mask.
 The minimization of loss in Equation~\ref{eq:eq_3} encourages the model to produce probabilities closer to $1$ for the keypoint pixels and closer to $0$ for others.
 Figure~\ref{fig:fig_5} shows the training and validation loss curves of DeepDetect.
 We picked the model that provided best validation loss during training.
 During inference, the output $z$ of the model is passed through the sigmoid function to generate the probability $P_p = \sigma(z)$ for pixel $p$.
 The predicted output of the model is then thresholded at $\tau = 0.5$ to obtain the final binary mask.
 The threshold can be adjusted using Equation~\ref{eq:eq_4} as per the required keypoint density in the images.